StanfordPL/x64asm/README.md

 #### IRET/IRETD/IRETQ

-Each of the instructions in this class APPEAR as though they would have a similar problem to the above.
-But in fact, they don't.
+Each of the instructions in this class APPEAR as though they would have a similar problem to the above, but don't.
 We've left them unmodified.

 #### LEAVE/MOV/POP/RET/SYSEXT/SYSRET